 Cataract Surgery for Dogs

 In dogs that have trouble navigating due to vision loss, sight can be restored to near normal by surgery.
 This procedure is not indicated when the cataract is caused by inflammation, however.

 The same surgical techniques used on people for cataracts are applied to pets.
 Most veterinary ophthalmologists in private practice or at a university can do the surgery, which is done under general anesthetic.

-The lens itself is contained in a kind of capsule-like an eggshell.
+The lens itself is contained in a kind of capsule, like an eggshell.
 Most commonly, surgery removes the front part of the shell and the contents inside, while leaving the back half of the capsule/shell intact.
 In some cases, the whole lens is removed and a new lens is transplanted to replace the damaged lens.
-Dogs that have the surgery do quite well.
+Dogs that have the surgery generally do quite well.